 There are not too many Bull Bar manufacturers who test this either, so you won’t know what effect it has until you do it.
 Reduced air flow combined with worse aerodynamics, a heavier vehicle and all of the other modifications can make your vehicles motor work substantially harder than it did from the factory.

 A cheap steel bull bar is going to set you back about $800.
 A more expensive one around $2200.
-That’s a fair chunk of cash – you could do an 11,000km trip in our Dmax in terms of fuel for that sort of money!
+That’s a fair chunk of cash – you could do an 11,000km trip with our Dmax fuel economy for that sort of money!

 So, what’s the purpose of a Bull Bar?